Newsletter

 AI systems weight recency.
 Content updated quarterly with visible “last updated” dates performs better than evergreen content that hasn’t been touched in a year.
 Tinuiti’s data shows citation patterns shifting month over month.
 Static content loses ground.

-The Part Nobody Wants to Hear
+The AEO Truth Nobody Wants to Hear

 AEO and SEO are not competing strategies.
 You need both.
 But the ratio is shifting.